 How to Publish Your LLC in New York: Complete Guide (2026)

-To publish your LLC in New York, you need your filing receipt, then complete six steps: identify your county of formation, get newspaper designations from the county clerk, contact the two designated newspapers, publish your LLC notice for six consecutive weeks, collect affidavits of publication, and file the Certificate of Publication with the NY Department of State.
+Publishing an LLC in New York requires the filing receipt and six steps under Section 206: identifying the county of formation, obtaining newspaper designations from the county clerk, contacting the two designated newspapers, publishing the LLC notice for six consecutive weeks, collecting affidavits of publication, and filing the Certificate of Publication with the NY Department of State.
 The entire publication process takes 8 to 10 weeks and costs between $180-$350+ (Albany County) and $1,400-$1,900+ (Manhattan) in newspaper fees, plus a $50 state filing fee.
-This is required by Section 206 of the NY Limited Liability Company Law and must be completed within 120 days of your LLC's formation.
+This is required by Section 206 of the NY Limited Liability Company Law within 120 days of LLC formation.

 LLC Publication at a Glance